DFE-Digital/get-into-teaching-app/app/views/content/tips-on-applying-for-teacher-training.md

 This is the place to talk about why you think you would make a great teacher.
 You can include:

-* what inspired you to choose teaching
-* your understanding of the demands and rewards of the profession
+* the demands and rewards of teaching
-* personal qualities that will make you a good teacher
+* the personal qualities that would make you a good teacher
-* your contribution to the life of the school outside the classroom – for example, running extra-curricular activities and clubs
+* how you could contribute to a school outside of the classroom
 * any experience you have working with children and what you learnt
-* your thoughts on children’s wellbeing and the education system
+* your thoughts on welfare and education

-### Section 2: Your suitability to teach a subject or age group.
+### Section 2: Why are you suited to teach your subject(s) or age group?

 Up to 400 words.

 If you’re applying for secondary teacher training, use this section to demonstrate your interest in and knowledge of the subject(s) you’ve chosen.

 If you’re applying for primary teacher training, demonstrate why teaching that age group is suited to you.

 You could talk about:

-* any relevant work experience or unpaid experience
+* any relevant work or unpaid experience
 * your degree(s) and other studies, such as your A levels
 * any relevant skills, interests or achievements
+* your understanding of the national curriculum

 [If you're concerned about your subject knowledge](/improve-your-subject-knowledge), do not worry - you may be able to do a 'subject knowledge enhancement' course as part of your training.